 Welcome to Year 1 and 2

-This term also sees important tests for both year 1 and 2.
-Just before half term year 2 children will complete Key Stage One SATs in maths, reading and Spelling, Punctuation and Grammar and Year 1 will complete the phonics screening in June. if you have any questions about any of the assessments please contact a member of the Key Stage One team.
+This half term the Year 1 children will complete the phonics screening assessment.
+If you have any questions about any of the assessments please contact a member of the Key Stage One team.

 It is brilliant to see comments from parents in reading diaries, please keep this up each night.
 If your child has reached the end of their book please make a note in their diary .
 We can then ensure a new book comes home.
 If we do not have this message from you we will not change their book.
 Your child will receive reward points for reading at home and these points equal prizes!

 P.E. will take place on Monday and Friday for both classes so make sure kit is in school at all times.
 Can we remind you that if your child has their ears pierced and they cannot take their studs out they must bring tape to cover them for P.E. lessons.

 There are two different groups each morning for literacy and maths taught by Mrs Shovlin, Mrs Graham and Mrs Walker/Mrs Bouch.
 We hope your child enjoys talking to you about what they are up to in these lessons and their homework each week will help you see.